 1. Scoring Methodology at a Glance

-Medical insurance mainly covers hospitalisation expenses, and the insurance policy is usually renewed on an annual basis.
-Mass market medical insurance products usually have maximum coverage limits on certain medical expense categories, with relatively lower annual premiums compared to high end medical insurance.
-Many of these products also offer additional coverage (supplementary major medical) with extra premium.
+Medical insurance mainly covers hospitalisation expenses, and the policy is usually renewed on an annual basis.
+Some medical insurance products have maximum coverage limits on certain medical expense categories, while some offer “full coverage” on individual medial expense categories (subject to the costs being reasonable and customary) with an overall annual and a life time limit.

 Many consumers worry that in an unfortunate event of requiring hospitalisation at a private hospital, how much of the hospital bill their medical insurance can cover, and how much they would need to pay out of pocket.
-Due to the complicated structure of mass market medical insurance products, with inner benefit limits on various medical expense items, an average consumer may not be able to estimate the amount of coverage.
+Due to the complicated structure of medical insurance products, including inner benefit limits and/or exclusions on various medical expense items, an average consumer may not be able to estimate the amount of coverage.

-Other factors including policy terms or conditions, ease of claims, and your individual needs, have not been considered.
+Other factors such as underwriting process, ease of claims, and your individual needs, have not been considered.

-Note: The premium table shows the current prices at different ages, which does not represent prices in the future, may increase significantly due to medical inflation.
+Note: The premium table shows the current prices at different ages, i.e adult or child, which do not represent prices in the future, which may increase significantly due to medical inflation.

 To estimate the medical cost compositions of the different hospitalisation cases, 10Life researched into public information available, including the following sources:

 |Cancer||Breast Cancer with Mastectomy, Reconstruction, Chemotherapy & Radiotherapy|